deKeijzer/KB-74-OPSCHALER/Personal_folders/Daan/Portfolio.md

 Is  it possible to accurately predict the house energy consumption with few physical building parameters and the climate data with use of multivariate regression models and neural network models?

 After consulation with the OPSCHALER group it was decided to predict the energy consumption for a week ahead with hourly, daily and weekly resolutions.
-Three different methods were chosen to predict the energy consumption and compare them based on the accuracy:
+Three different methods were compared based on the accuracy of the prediction:

 1. Multivariate regression
 2. Fourier series